18F/hub/_pages/qa/olu.md

 ## I took my training and CHRIS doesn’t recognize this, what happened?

-It takes CHRIS 4 days to reflect OLU certifications
+It takes CHRIS 4 days to reflect OLU certifications.

 ## What browser should I use?